The Ultimate Blue Light Guide: Screens, Sleep, Glasses And Protection that Works!

-Lack of melatonin has been linked to not only problems with sleep, but also to inflammation, immune function, and even cancer.
+Lack of melatonin has been linked to problems with sleep, and also to inflammation, immune function, and even cancer.

 How Anti Blue Light Glasses Help Melatonin and Sleep

 When we talk about the nasty type of blue light and all the ways it can mess with our body's wellness, we're talking about a range of blue light in the melanopic spectrum.
 That would be the light that falls in the 400 to 500 nanometer range.
 This particular range of blue light on the visible light spectrum has been proven to suppress melatonin.

 Timing is Everything When It Comes To Melatonin

 The good news is that when we manage our exposure to blue light so that it matches the natural light cycles of day and night, then melatonin can be released in our bodies as it should be.

 TOP 10 Best Ways Block Blue Light From Screens

 The key to blocking blue light is to know how much you're blocking and "layer it" like sunscreen.
 As the sun sets, your eyes need to start getting less and less blue light, so that a good 2-3 hours before sleep, you're not getting much blue light if any.